FreakC-Foundation/FreakC/TUTORIAL.md

 ### Notes
 There are variables that you CAN NOT USE like: %a% or %printString%

+Also, spaces in FreakC is extremely important, so if you declare a variable like this:

+	PoopInt[fnc] abc = 100

+It will declare the "abc " variable, so if you prints it out like this, it will not work

+	Swear[fnc] %abc%

+You will have to code like this:

+	Swear[fnc] %abc %

 # Functional programming
 Function in FreakC are labels, which is different from functions from C, C++, C#, Java, Pascal,...